zs-dev-icw/Nebim-camion-website/README.md

 # Nebim Camion Instruction Website

-This website was created as part of a school project in collaboration with Nebim.
+This website was created as part of a school project for a laser-cut Nebim Volvo truck.
 It provides the digital instruction booklet for assembling the Nebim laser-cut Volvo truck model.

 ## Disclaimer